Is there anything more bucket-list-worthy or iconic than a road trip to see brilliant fall colors?

 Sample costs for today: None, really, unless you do some shopping or visit a state park

 Where to stay in Traverse City: Within Traverse City itself, there are quite a few chains hotels available (with the Cambria Hotel being the highest-rated).
 A little ways outside of the city, the Cherry Tree Inn and Suites is popular.
-There are also some nice rentals in the Traverse City area, including this historic condo, this cottage near an inland lake (Elliot and I have stayed here!), and this apartment with amazing views.
+There are also some nice rentals in the Traverse City area, including this historic condo, and this cottage near an inland lake (Elliot and I have stayed here!).

 Day 9: Traverse City and Old Mission Peninsula